One:

-Ignorant of the worlds on the other side of canvas flaps — of performing dogs slipping free from circuses, themselves chasing the road end — was Brian Mudd of Crete, New Jersey.
+Ignorant of the worlds on the other side of canvas flaps — of performing dogs slipping free from circuses themselves chasing the road end — was Brian Mudd of Crete, New Jersey.

-"...here we go," said Roger.
+"Here we go," said Roger.

 "—look," said Roger.
-"Check out the peg-legged guy with the weird dog."
+"Check out the peg legged guy with the weird dog."

 "Do you think you can trick me?" said Brian.
-"I have to be careful, because, unlike lying for fun, using deception to win a game is not considered immoral.
+"I have to be careful because, unlike lying for fun, using deception to win a game is not considered immoral.
 We instead call it bluffing."

-"Brian, you talk like when you grow up you'll read shampoo instructions for a living," said Roger.
-"You'll find a job where you can talk like this: 'After you lather the shampoo in your hair, rinse it out.
+"Brian, who else talks like you?" said Roger.
+"You talk like you'll grow up to read shampoo instructions for a living.
+You'll find a job where you can talk like this: 'After you lather the shampoo in your hair, rinse it out.
 Then lather and rinse it from your hair again.'
 You'll do this in the supermarkets where they sell the shampoo.
 They will pay you to go away."

 "Some guy with a peg leg is watching our game," said Brian.